ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-The CSR encodes the client's requests with regard to the content of the
-certificate to be issued.
-The CSR MUST indicate the requested identifiers,
-either in the commonName portion of the requested subject name, or in an
-extensionRequest attribute {{!RFC2985}} requesting a subjectAltName extension.

 The server MUST return an error if it cannot fulfill the request as specified,
 and MUST NOT issue a certificate with contents other than those requested.
 If
 the server requires the request to be modified in a certain way, it should